 Jonah Bokaer has pioneered, nurtured, and guided the use of App Development towards composition, interactivity, lighting, presentation, and distribution of choreography – often with live audiences during his performances – in the United States and internationally.

-He is arguably the first choreographer to have worked in this manner.
+He is arguably the first choreographer to have worked with this practice.

 Examples of the Apps can be found below, and also on iTunes.